HappyPathway/terraform-aws-image-pipeline/README.md

 Note: If you don't have git installed, [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 #### Step 2: Update the variables in `examples/terraform.tfvars` based on your requirement.
-Make sure you ae updating the variables project_name, environment, source_repo_name, source_repo_branch, create_new_repo, stage_input and build_projects.
+Make sure you ae updating the variables project_name, environment, packer_repo_name, packer_repo_branch, create_new_repo, stage_input and build_projects.

-- If you are planning to use an existing terraform CodeCommit repository, then update the variable create_new_repo as false and provide the name of your existing repo under the variable source_repo_name
+- If you are planning to use an existing terraform CodeCommit repository, then update the variable create_new_repo as false and provide the name of your existing repo under the variable packer_repo_name
-- If you are planning to create new terraform CodeCommit repository, then update the variable create_new_repo as true and provide the name of your new repo under the variable source_repo_name
+- If you are planning to create new terraform CodeCommit repository, then update the variable create_new_repo as true and provide the name of your new repo under the variable packer_repo_name

 #### Step 3: Update remote backend configuration as required